spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

   * *I am using Spack to build the software environment for our users on our University's centralized HPC system.*

   * *Using Spack to build complex applications natively.
-Moving the the build into containers, if possible with `spack containerize`.*
+Moving the build into containers, if possible with `spack containerize`.*

   * *We use spack to provide 3 consistent entry points into our nuclear